-In this article, we’ll learn how to do so by installing the Postfix with “SquirrelMail” webmail application and its dependences on Debian/Ubuntu machines.
+In this article, we’ll learn how to do so by installing the Postfix with “SquirrelMail” webmail application and its dependencies on Debian/Ubuntu machines.

-1. In order to create a running mail server using “SquirrelMail”, we’ll have to install both Apache2 & PHP5 packages first, to do so, run.
+1. In order to create a running mail server using “SquirrelMail”, we’ll have to install both Apache2 & PHP7 packages first, to do so, run.

-$ sudo apt-get update $ sudo apt-get install apache2 php5
+$ sudo apt-get update -y $ sudo apt-get upgrade -y $ sudo apt-get install apache2 php7

 Step 2: Installing Postfix Mail Server